patrick-llgc/Learning-Deep-Learning/paper_notes/extremenet.md

 _April 2019_

 tl;dr: Detect four extreme corners and the center of an object with an anchor-less framework.
-This is heavily influenced by [CornetNet](cornernet.md).
+This is heavily influenced by [CornetNet](cornernet.md), and eventually leads to [CenterNet](centernet.md).

 #### Overall impression
-The bottom up
+The bottom up approach treats object detection as keypoint detection and keypoint grouping.
+It is related to and inspired by the annotation method in [extreme clicking](extreme_clicking.md).

 #### Key ideas
 - Top-down vs bottom-up: